DevCubeHD/SurvivalGames/README.md

 # SurvivalGames
-SurvivalGames Plugin as example for the GameLib
+SurvivalGames Plugin as example for the GameLib.